 Presentation of Preliminary Work

 At the conclusion of the course, Honors students will present their findings to their classmates in any manner that they choose.
 The topic will be the same as that of the literature review proposal.
-The presentation should last between 8-10 minutes, and will touch upon the points and ideas of the literature review draft.
+The presentation should last between 10-15 minutes, and will touch upon the points and ideas of the literature review draft.
 A short Q&A session will follow, in which presenters will pose some of their own questions to the audience and answer any other questions that may arise.
 Each audience member will fill out an anonymous evaluation that presenters may keep for their own records.
-A rubric for this presentation can be found on the CCE Sakai page.

 Honors Capstone Project